-“Asbestos” is a commercial name, not a mineralogical definition, given to a variety of six naturally occurring fibrous minerals.
+“Asbestos” is a commercial name, not a mineralogical definition, given to a variety of six naturally-occurring fibrous minerals.
 It is a mineral fiber that occurs in rock and soil.
-Because of its fiber strength and heat resistance asbestos has been used in a variety of building construction materials for insulation and as a fire retardant.
-Asbestos has also been used in a wide range of manufactured goods, mostly in building materials (roofing shingles, ceiling and floor tiles, paper products, and asbestos cement products), friction products (automobile clutch, brake, and transmission parts), heat-resistant fabrics, packaging, gaskets, and coatings.
+Due to its fiber strength and heat resistance, asbestos has been used in a variety of building construction materials for insulation and as a fire retardant.

 Asbestos fibers may be released into the air by the disturbance of asbestos-containing material during product use, demolition work, building or home maintenance, repair, and remodeling.
 In general, exposure may occur only when the asbestos-containing material is disturbed or damaged in some way to release particles and fibers into the air.

 Unless the material, such as vermiculite insulation, is labeled as asbestos, you cannot tell if it contains asbestos.
 If you suspect vermiculite insulation is in your home, the safest thing is to leave the material alone.

 If you decide to remove or must otherwise disturb the material due to a renovation project, the Ohio Department of Health recommends that you first contact an Asbestos Hazard Evaluation Specialist to determine if the insulation contains asbestos.
 If the insulation is determined to contain asbestos, then contact a licensed Asbestos Hazard Abatement Contractor in your area.

 To determine the presence of asbestos, Ohio law and rules require that persons certified as Asbestos Hazard Evaluation Specialists be used to identify, detect and assess asbestos-containing materials.